iiglesiasg/elastic-pulumi/README.md

 By default pulumi run the stack against your local .kube/config.
 Your config should be pointing the kubernetes cluster

-Then you should login on pulumi and create your account.
-Then:
+You should login on pulumi and create your account.
+Then run:

 ```
 npm install ## for downloading pulumi´s libraries